Courses

 Lecturer: Prof. Leon Bungert

-Exercise to Mathematical Foundations of Data Science II (Bachelor)
+Exercise to Mathematical Data Science and Machine Learning (Master)

 Lecturer: Prof. Dr. Leon Bungert